csmsx/mark0/README.md

 * Rsyslog [bug discussion on Github](https://github.com/rsyslog/rsyslog/issues/35).
 * Debian fix [commit message](https://anonscm.debian.org/cgit/collab-maint/rsyslog.git/commit/?id=67bc8e5326b0d3564c7e2153dede25f9690e6839).
 Note this is not included in Raspbian Jessie.

+## Dropped output from cron

+You may see dropped output in `cron`:

+    CRON[8380]: (CRON) info (No MTA installed, discarding output)

+This is NOT a problem, however a missed opportunity.
+It means `cron` has detected the command writes to `stdout`. `cron` expects then a redirection to a file, a mail reader, a mail server, etc.

+The output from `collect.py` contains the sensor readings.
+If you want to have both an "heartbeat" email and an idea of the sensor values, you can install `postfix` and set `MAILTO=` to the target email address in your `crontab`.

+Alternatively you can just drop the output explicitly by redirecting to `/dev/null`, or redirect to any file (e.g. in `/var/log`).

 Copyrights & Thanks
 -------------------